Minneapolis, Twin Cities Minnesota (PRWEB) August 21, 2014

 Part of the decline can be attributed to few institutional investors.
 Large residential real estate investor / buyers, who snap up 10 or more homes per year, face thin levels of fixer-upper bargain real estate listings.
 This has slowed their pace of purchasing.
 Their portion of 4.7% of all home sales has lowered from a peak of 6% in 2013.
 This may be helpful to first-time home buyers in the Minneapolis metro, and afford a let up in competition among bidders.

 Nationally, cash property sales comprised 34.4 percent of all home sales.
 When comparing the month of May 2014 to previous years, currently cash buyers make up the lowest share since May 2010.
-It is also a decrease from 37.4 percent the same month a year ago, according to CoreLogic’s newly released housing data.
+That also represents a decrease from 37.4 percent the same month a year ago, according to CoreLogic’s newly released housing data.
 According to Cash is All the Rage – A Closer Look at Condos Bought with Cash, the August 14, 2014 article, the level of recorded cash home sales in Minnesota encompassed 25 percent of all closings.

 The percentage of cash homebuyers began to drop of in January 2013 according to CoreLogic.
 When taking a look at historical percentages found previous to housing’s tumble, then cash sales slice of total home sales was in the region of about 25 percent.
 Cash home transactions levels peaked in January 2011 at 46.2 percent.